Jon-Purvis/Jon-Purvis/README.md

 # Hey! 👋

 I'm Jonathon Purvis, a Computer Science student at the University of Scranton, currently pursuing a bachelors degreee in Computer Science with a concentration in Data Science.
-I plan to continue my education through an accelerated 5-year Master's program the University of Scranton offfers.
+I plan to continue my education through an accelerated 5-year Master's program the University of Scranton offers.
 I'm interested in full-stack development, AI/ML, and data science and
 I love the idea of bettering tools and software that I use daily.

 ## 🧑‍💻 About Me